 Fleas are a huge problem once they’ve invaded your dog and home, so the best step you can take is preventing them altogether.
 Following your vet’s recommendation for prevention will ensure you never have to worry about fleas in the carpet, in your bed, or crawling across your dog as you’re scratching their ears.

+Want to supercharge your First Aid Skills?
 Watch this short video on a DIY approach where you can use white vinegar mixed with water and shampoo to get rid of them nasty fleas cheap: